Skip to content

 - 2006–2011: PhD Political Science from the University of Montpellier 1, under the supervision of Jean-Yves Dormagen (defended on December 8, 2011).
 Summa cum laude with honors.

-- Winner of the Montpellier 1 University Thesis Prize in 2012 and second place in the Val-de-Marne General Council Thesis Prize in 2013.
+- Winner of the University of Montpellier 1 Dissertation Prize in 2012 and second place in the Val-de-Marne General Council Dissertation Prize in 2013.

 - Co-organizer of the thematic session “Investigating the Polling Station: Epistemological Reflections and Sharing of Field Experiences,” June 22–24, 2015, 13th Congress of the French Political Science Association, IEP Aix-en-Provence.

-- Co-organizer of the symposium “The March 2014 Municipal Elections: A Review of the Survey,” April 9–10, 2015, in partnership with TEPSIS, CESSP, TRIANGLE, CEPEL, IRISSO, and ERMES.
+- Co-organizer of the symposium “The March 2014 Municipal Elections: A Review of the Survey,” April 9 and 10, 2015, in partnership with TEPSIS, CESSP, TRIANGLE, CEPEL, IRISSO, and ERMES.

-- Political sociology: politicization, social and political (dis)affiliation, and relationship to the local community.
+- Political sociology: politicization, social and political (dis)affiliation, and the relationship to the local community.

 - Electoral sociology: voter turnout and abstention, electoral trends in the former "red" suburbs, a statistical analysis of voting behavior.